 The Relay For Life concept involves a team of runners/walkers participating in a relay that lasts for 12 hours.
-Teams are made up of at least 10 people, with each individual team member undertaking to raise a minimum of $100 in pledges (with a $10 registration fee per person).
+Teams are made up of at least 10 people, with each individual team member undertaking to raise a minimum of $100 in pledges (with a $10 registration fee per person-*please note that the minimum pledges required and the registration fee may be subject to change for 2015.
+Please check back for updates.).

 Funds can be raised individually or as a team through a variety of fund raising strategies such as bake sales, special events, car washes, etc.